-Looking to buy your first set of scuba diver gear or just looking at upgrading your scuba equipment, it's no easy ride, so we have created the ultimate guide to buying scuba dive equipment here!
+Whether you’re looking to buy your first set of scuba diving gear or just upgrading your scuba equipment, it’s no easy ride.

 Why buy my own equipment?

-Owning your own equipment makes you a much better diver in the long run.
-More familiarity with your setup will likely result in more consistent buoyancy and more efficient fin kicking - both of which have an impact on reducing your air consumption.
-All in all, your fundamental skills will be truly elevated.
+Owning your own equipment also makes you a much better diver in the long run.
+More familiarity with your setup will mean more consistent buoyancy and more efficient fin kicking – both of which have an impact on reducing your air consumption.
+All in all, your fundamental skills will really improve.

 You can’t deny the benefits of having your own gear, but that’s not to say you should rush into purchasing everything.
 The best gear purchases come with a little bit of thought behind them – and that’s where our help comes in.